dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ### To Avoid Confusion

-The term 'heap' has a few meanings, and if coming from a computer science course the first though might be the data structure (specialized tree).
+The term 'heap' has a few meanings, and if coming from a computer science course the first thought might be the data structure (specialized tree).
 That can be used to implement a heap allocator (hence the name), but it's not what we're talking about here.

 This term when used in a memory management/osdev environment has a different meaning, and it usually refers to the code where memory is _dynamically allocated_ (`malloc()` and friends).